 We understand that some schools start before Session IV ends, and we do apologize for the inconvenience this causes those affected families.
-If your child is attending Session IV but starts school before the session's end, Camp Tawonga will provide transportation for these campers on the last Sunday of Session IV, August 14.
+If your child is attending Session IV but starts school before the session's end, Camp Tawonga will provide transportation for these campers on the last Sunday of Session IV, August 13.

 As that Sunday is two days before the official session ends, we will move up Session IV closing activities (like Memory Sheets) so all campers can participate.
-Those families preferring to pick up their children at Camp on Saturday, August 13 or on Monday, August 15, are also free to do so.
+Those families preferring to pick up their children at Camp on Saturday, August 12 or on Monday, August 14, are also free to do so.
 If you plan on having your child leave early from Session IV because of a school conflict, please indicate this on your child's transportation form.
 Please reach Ashley Costello if you have any questions or concerns at ashley@tawonga.org or (415) 543-2267.

-Programs Bay Area: Oakdale: Camp

-Merritt College Dorada Park Tawonga

-CIT & SIT: Sun.
-June 19 - Fri.
-July 8 Check-in Check-in Check-in

-10:00 AM 1:00 PM 3:00 PM

-Session II: Sun.
-June 26 - Fri.
-July 8 Session III: Sun.
-July 10 - Fri.
-July 29 Session IV: Sun.
-July 31 - Tues.
-August 16 Bus Arrival Window 2:15-2:45 PM Pick-up 12:00 PM Pick-up 9:00 AM
+Programs Bay Area: Oakdale: Camp Merritt College Dorada Park Tawonga A Taste of Camp: Sun.
+June 18 - Fri.
+June 23 Check-in Check-in Check-in CIT & SIT: Sun.
+June 18 - Fri.
+July 7 10:00 AM 1:00 PM 3:00 PM Session II: Sun.
+June 25 - Fri.
+July 7 Session III: Sun.
+July 9 - Fri.
+July 28 Session IV: Sun.
+July 30 - Tues.
+August 15 Bus Arrival Window 2:15-2:45 PM Pick-up 12:00 PM Pick-up 9:00 AM